Axin2015/swirly-cpp/doc/MarketData.md

 Subscriptions
 -------------

-A limitation of the current API is that clients can either obtain Views for all Markets, or individual Markets, but there is no provision for more selective filtering.
-This is likely to be addressed after the core Order-Book is functionally complete.
+Although the Rest API does not currently support subscriptions, clients can specify a list of markets they wish to receive using a `GET` request similar to the following:

+    GET /api/view/EURUSD,GBPUSD,USDCHF

 Streaming API
 -------------